blankworker1/SB/Sovereign_Boardroom_v0.9.md

 **1. Purpose and scope**

 This document specifies the Sovereign Boardroom firmware --- an open-source, hardware-agnostic Bitcoin multi-signature treasury tool distributed as a bootable microSD card image.
 The firmware runs on any compatible ESP32-S3 device with a display, microSD slot, and Wi-Fi.
 The reference development hardware is the Waveshare ESP32-S3-LCD-1.47 board.

 Future integration with the Wesatoshis Card is planned but not required for the proof of concept or version 1.0 release.

 The confirmed aim of this specification is:

 > *To construct an open-source, hardware-agnostic multi-signature Bitcoin treasury platform that allows k-of-N device holders in different geographic locations to build, coordinate, and sign Bitcoin transactions using only their Sovereign Boardroom devices --- a microSD card inserted into any compatible ESP32-S3 hardware --- and a Nostr-compatible messaging application on their mobile phones.
 The threshold k and the total signer count N are configured by any one device holder during the one-time setup ceremony and are immutable for the lifetime of that treasury.
 Any device holder may initiate a transaction at any time.
 The firmware assigns no privileged roles.
 Governance decisions --- who proposes transactions, who holds which device --- are made outside the device by the organisation.*

 This module is scoped to Bitcoin mainnet transactions using P2WSH (native SegWit) multi-signature outputs.
-Rootstock (RSK) and Lightning Network extensions are out of scope for version 1.0.

 **2. Context and design philosophy**